-Join Joseph Lowery for an in-depth discussion in this video Activating a theme, part of Dreamweaver CC and WordPress 3.8: Core Concepts.
+Join Joseph Lowery for an in-depth discussion in this video Activating a theme, part of Dreamweaver CC and WordPress 3.8 Essential Training.

 In this lesson, I'll show you how to work with different themes in WordPress, completely altering the look and feel of your blog with just a quick click.
 A WordPress theme controls the layout as well as the styling of a WordPress site.
 There are a great many WordPress themes available and customizing one is a terrific way to learn how WordPress works, as well as developing your own custom site.
 But before you can gain access to the theme, you'll need to activate it.
 Let me show you how that's done.
 We're going to start in the WordPress dashboard and we'll expand the appearance category over on the left hand side.